 Confluent and reticulated papillomatosis (CRP) is a skin disorder that appears to arise due to dysregulation of skin cell turnover.
 The etiology has been studied for several decades.

-Initial suspicion fell upon the presence of Malassezia furfur, a yeast organism, which was thought to induce an abnormal host immune response, precipitating the eruption.
+Initial suspicion of a cause for CRP fell upon the presence of Malassezia furfur, a yeast organism, which was thought to induce an abnormal host immune response, precipitating the eruption.

 In 2005, a new actinomycete was isolated from the skin scrapings of a patient with CRP.
 This confirmed the etiological theory that ascribed the condition to a bacterial infection.
-This was later cultured and named Dietzia papillomatosis.
+These scrapings were later cultured and named Dietzia papillomatosis.

-Another CRP report reported that a patient with CRP was found to have partial tetrasomy, or four copies, of the 15q chromosome, a genetic defect that has been found to play a role in dyspigmentation of the skin.
+Another CRP report reported that a patient with CRP was found to have partial tetrasomy, or four copies, of the 15q chromosome, which is a genetic defect that has been found to play a role in dyspigmentation of the skin.